 The Stipulation: What’s Important

 After having three children of my own, I experienced the importance of nursing upon delivery.
 The hormones that are released help to close or tighten the organs and enable me to heal faster.
 The colostrum/first milk are extremely valuable to the baby’s development.
-Therefore, the stipulation in finding a couple was that they must allow the baby to be breastfed after delivery and throughout the hospital stay.
+Therefore, the stipulation in finding a couple was that they must allow the baby to be breastfed after delivery.